David B. A. Epstein: Personal life

 David Epstein was born in 1937 in Pretoria, South Africa to Ben Epstein and Pauline (or Polly) Alper, both Jewish of Lithuanian descent, though Polly was born in South Africa.
 David finished school at the age of 14, and graduated from the University of the Witwatersrand at the age of 17.
 He then won a scholarship to the University of Cambridge, where he did Parts II and III of the Mathematical Tripos, graduating in 1957.
 He married Rona in 1958, after dating her from when he was 16 and she was 14.
 He did a Ph.D. in Cambridge under Christopher Zeeman, which he completed at the age of 23 in 1960, when he was awarded a Research Fellowship at Trinity College, Cambridge, which he never took up.

-After completing his Ph.D., Epstein went to Princeton University for one year, and at the Institute for Advanced Study in Princeton, New Jersey for another year.
+After completing his Ph.D., Epstein went to Princeton University for one year, and then to the Institute for Advanced Study in Princeton, New Jersey for another year.
 He returned to Cambridge in 1962, where he was an assistant lecturer at the university and director of studies at the new Churchill College.
 In 1963 his younger sister Debbie left South Africa when she was considered to be in danger of arrest by the South African apartheid regime.
 At this stage, his father Ben was also having severe problems with the South African regime as a result of his ethical stand as a doctor.
 For example, he was instructed by the hospital administration to stop putting "starvation" as the cause of death on the death certificates of black children, an instruction that he refused to follow.
 His mother Polly was also active politically against the government.
 Polly and Ben at first wanted to emigrate to the United States, but they were denied visas, so they emigrated instead to the UK.